 Actions:

-Coordinate with DelDOT on the placement of utilities and other infrastructure for maximum efficiency and overall community aesthetics.
+The Town should coordinate with DelDOT on the placement of utilities and other infrastructure for maximum efficiency and overall community aesthetics.

-Ensure that future public infrastructure is outside of potentially vulnerable areas or built to withstand future impacts.
+The Town should ensure that future public infrastructure is outside of potentially vulnerable areas or built to withstand future impacts.

 Obj. – Town Hall/Police Station – simply expand or rebuild